Loading Events

 $45

 This meet-at-site field trip will be done caravan style, introducing birders to accessible locations on Galveston’s East End.
 Participants are encouraged to follow along at their own pace and visit as many of the locations as they like during the outing.
-Please note that there are no water fountains or accessible restrooms at these field trip locations.
+Please note that there are no water fountains or accessible restrooms at Kempner Park or Corps Woods.
+There is an ADA portable restroom at the East End Lagoon Nature Park.

 We will begin our field trip at beautiful Kempner Park, which features wide, flat, paved and hard-packed crushed granite trails among large historic oak trees reminiscent of those that once covered Galveston before Hurricane Ike destroyed them.
 The relatively quiet and well-maintained, shady habitat is very attractive to migrants in the spring, and we have the potential to see Black and White Warbler, Northern Parula, Indigo Bunting, and other songbirds.
 American Robin and Red-shouldered Hawk have also nested in the park.